All Episodes

 And I'll tell you something, the same thing in the Senate.

-Uh Clinton's up there today having lunch with the Senate Democrats, and he's aiming right at Blanche Lincoln, and he's aiming right at Ben Nelson.
+Clinton's up there today having lunch with the Senate Democrats, and he's aiming right at Blanche Lincoln, and he's aiming right at Ben Nelson.

 That's why he's there.

-The spin that Obama started, and now this little polling group in California, sorry, North Carolina is furthering, is this.
+And the story from Obama, and I've got a public policy polling story to back this up, the spin that Obama started, and now this little polling group in California, sorry, North Carolina is furthering is this.

-That's what Obama told them last week.
+That's what Obama told him last week on Friday.

 We didn't get it done, and that's why the Republicans won Congress.